 Yesterday, one of my client's wrote me to ask me about an email they had received.
 The email asked them to place a link on their website to the email author's site in exchange for a link to the client's site on the author's site.
 The client wondered if this link exchange would help their search engine rankings.
 While it makes intuitive sense that any link should be a good thing, responding to this offer would be a huge mistake.

 These kinds of emails are not actually sent by legitimate people operating legitimate websites.
 Instead, they are usually automated and sent by a 'robot' that crawls the web and indiscriminately submits contact forms asking for links.
 Taking part in these link exchange schemes will not help your site's visibility, and could actually cause some serious damage.
 The emails will usually read something like this:

+Dear Sir or Madame, I came across your site and couldn't help but notice that your site is a quality site and I think that my visitors would enjoy seeing it.
+Would you be open to linking to my site in exchange for me placing a link to your site on mine?
+It would benefit us both!
 Just add this code,which contains a link to my site embedded in a small image, to your site and I'll link back to you right away.
 Please do it now.
 Thanks, Christopher

+Why would you get an email like this?
 Unfortunately, as a site rises in search engine rankings, in addition to becoming more visible to potential customers, it also becomes more visible to robots programmed to crawl the web for various spam marketing purposes.One use of these robots is to fill out contact forms on websites and ask for links

 Image from Geeky Gadgets.